 - I have used both a grocery store Blackened spice blend and my own recipe.
 We prefer mine because sometimes you are just in the mood for more or less of a particular spice and you can add or subtract as you like.
 Another fish recipe that you will enjoy is my Blackened Swordfish.

 **See how to make blackened cod in the recipe card below **

 - Blackening food is a cooking technique where you use high heat in a skillet.
 The food is covered in seasonings and shallow fried in some butter.
 It is not deep fried, but with just enough melted butter to coat the pan.
 The key is not to move the fish for a few minutes until it is ready to flip.
 The cod will have a caramelized coating on each side.

-- Cast iron skillets are preferred since they have excellent even heat absorption and produce great results for blackening the fish.
+- Cast iron skillets or grill pans are preferred since they have excellent even heat absorption and produce great results for blackening the fish.
 But any heavy bottom, stainless steel or nickel-coated pans are good substitutes for cast iron.
 Non-stick pans are not recommended for blackening food.

 - According to the USDA, seafood should be cooked to an internal temperature of 145°F for optimal food safety.
 There is a fine line between cooking fish to a safe temperature and overcooking and then drying out the cod fillets.
 So check the temperature with a meat thermometer sooner, rather than later.
 When it reaches 140°F it should only be 30-60 seconds longer to reach 145°F and the cod will be ready.